 The Committee has reviewed the carrying values of the Group projects and the Group inter-company loans and carried out impairment reviews.
-The project carrying values are assessed against the IFRS 6 criteria set out in Note 1(j) on page 36.
+The project carrying values are assessed against the IFRS 6 criteria set out in Note 1(j).
 Loans to Group undertakings are assessed for impairment under IFRS 9.

 As a result of the year-end review it was judged that none of the Group's projects or inter-company loans should be impaired.
-Further details are provided on page 7.